Charles I de Montmorency: Biography

 Montmorency was a son of Jean I, lord of Montmorency and Jeanne de Calletot.
 He inherited the seigneuries of Montmorency, Ecouen, Damville, Argentan, Feuillarde, Chaumont-en-Vexin, Vitry en Brie and others upon the death of his father.

 He was knighted, named Grand Panetier of France from 1336 to 1343 by King Philip VI of France, then was raised to the dignity of Marshal of France in 1343, was an advisor and chamberlain of Philip VI in 1346, and in 1347, captain general on the borders of County of Flanders and the sea near Picardy.

 In 1347, he resigned from his position as marshal in favour of his brother-in-law, Edouard de Beaujeu.

 He commanded the army that Duke John of Normandy led in Brittany to help Charles de Blois.
 He accompanied this prince in Guyenne against Henry, Earl of Derby in 1345 and distinguished himself at the Battle of Crécy in 1346.

 Appointed as the Governor of Picardy, he defeated Oudart, bastard of Renty in 1348.

+In 1356 Charles had the domain of Argentan when the English took control of the town as part of the Hundred Years' War.

 He helped conclude the Treaty of Brétigny between the Philip VI and King Edward III of England, dated 8 May 1360.

 He died on 11 September 1381 and was buried in the church of the Val Abbey in Meriel, near L'Isle-Adam.